 - Research conducted at: Universiteit van Amsterdam

-Chapter 4: Aortic annulus dynamics in 4D CTA for TAVI patients (Embargo until 27 October 2018)
+Chapter 4: Aortic annulus dynamics in 4D CTA for TAVI patients (Embargo up to and including 27 October 2018)

-Chapter 6: Validation of a novel planning tool for mini-AVR (Embargo until 27 October 2018)
+Chapter 6: Validation of a novel planning tool for mini-AVR (Embargo up to and including 27 October 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.